jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 For this exercise, you will be using test driven development to write the React code to pass some pre-written tests.

 We want to build a counter app.
 When we press a button, we want a number stored in state to increase, and when we press a second button that number will decrease.
-Given the following tests, write a React component that passes the following tests.
+Given these test requirements, write a React component that passes the following tests.

 ### Initial Setup
 Let's create a folder and some files for our counter app.